dwweiss/Blackboxes/README.md

 ### Brief

-- Encapsulation of neural network libraries
+- Wrapping of neural network libraries and providing a unified interface
-- Brute force search of best model configuration
+- Brute force scanning of neural network configurations
 - Graphic presentation of training history

 ### Example